ParisaMousavi/Sample/README.md

 ### Project's application architecture
 - Microservices project
 - Domain-Drive Development (DDD)
 - Datbase per Service (Microservice Design Pattern) : as the project is developed DDD, each service can have a database for itself.
-It's important that based on the service requiremenst the database can be changed flexible.
+It's important that based on the service requirements change, the database can be changed flexible.

 ### Project' application technologies
 - EntiryFrameworkCore